opencog/sensory/DesignNotes.md

 * The text file reader should probably throw on end-of-file, instead of returning empty content.
 This would allow intermediate processors to have an easier time of it.
+* The concurrent queue should be changed to finite-size buffer and discard old data.

 Early draft notes